 The National Archives started gathering information on records holdings via the Record Transfer Report (RTR) in 2012.
 Traditionally we gathered data twice a year (spring and autumn).
 The findings were published on our website as part of our commitment to transparency.

 The National Archives identified a need to refocus the RTR in 2016 when reaching the halfway point of the transition to the 20-year rule.
-Consequently, we compiled data for the first IMR in early 2017.
-That data is now available here to enable comparison with the data gathered in 2018.
+That data for 2017 and 2018 is now available here to enable comparison with the data gathered in 2019.

 We now ask for input to the IMR in the first quarter of each calendar year and publish the findings on our website.